mjgiancola/MQP/README.md

-Repository of code to supplement the submission of "Permutation-Invariant Consensus over Crowdsourced Labels" by Anonymous to HCOMP 2018.
+Repository of code for my Major Qualifying Project at Worcester Polytechnic Institute.
+It also serves as a supplement to the paper "Permutation-Invariant Consensus over Crowdsourced Labels" by Michael Giancola, Randy Paffenroth, and Jacob Whitehill.

 ## Installation
 The dependency list for our model is in requirements.txt.
 If you are on a system with pip, the easiest way to install the dependencies is by running "sudo pip install -r requirements.txt"